Black Friday → 40% OFF Annual Plans

 10. Use the SPIN Selling Methodology to Uncover Pain

-SPIN Selling is a proven sales methodology that uses four types of questions to guide discovery calls:
+SPIN Selling is a proven sales methodology that is especially effective during the discovery call, which is a crucial initial conversation with a prospect.
+It uses four types of questions to guide discovery calls:

 This framework ensures you’re not pitching too early.
 Instead, you’re guiding the prospect to realize the urgency of their problem and the value of your solution on their own terms.